-- 1. On the main Permission Profiles page, choose Create profile to create a permission profile. - 2.
-Enter a permission profile name and description, then select the permissions to grant to the users or groups that you assign to this profile.
+- 1. On the main Permission Profiles page, select Create profile to create a permission profile. - 2.
+Enter a permission profile name and description, then choose the permissions to grant to the users or groups that you assign to this profile.